 Exhibitions, concerts, movie screenings, discussions, lectures and performances are what fill up the V. Putvinskio street calendar on a daily basis, so it’s almost impossible to miss it while in Kaunas.
 Recently, a few companies have moved their offices into renovated interwar houses on the street.
 We hope the trend continues!
 In fact, the office of our operators, the investment and tourism agency Kaunas IN, is also located on this very street!

-After visiting an exhibition or engaging in a political discussion, you’re welcome to sit down in one of the few restaurants on the street, including “Putvinskio 48”, “Pompėja” and “Architektai”.
+After visiting an exhibition or engaging in a political discussion, you’re welcome to sit down in one of the few cafes and restaurants on the street, including “Putvinskio 48”, “Pompėja” and a handful in the renovated Vienybės square.
 All are great for both business lunch and a friendly dinner.